vanitabarrett/vanitabarrett.co.uk/writing/first_time_tech_lead.md

 # Becoming a Tech Lead for the first time

 I recently spent 3 months as the tech lead of a development team on GOV.UK.
-The was the first time I had taken on the tech lead role, so I had a lot to learn and, as a frontend developer leading what turned out to be a mostly backend development team, it definitely had its challenges.
+This was the first time I had taken on the tech lead role, so I had a lot to learn and, as a frontend developer leading what turned out to be a mostly backend development team, it definitely had its challenges.
 I’ve tried to condense down everything I learnt during this time, both as a reference point for myself and to hopefully help other new tech leads.

 ## Can a frontend developer be the tech lead of a primarily backend team?